TUESDAY, 15 DECEMBER 2015

-Stir up the topic of the possibility of a purpose of human existence, and you necessarily have to bring in human origin.
+Stir up the topic of the possibility of a purpose to human existence, and you necessarily bring up the origin of the human being.

-There are three possibilities: humans were created by a deity; humans were slowly evolving from earlier life forms, then beings from outer space arrived and injected their DNA in an earlier incarnation of what would eventually become modern humans; humans evolved slowly over millions of years from earlier life forms into the organism we see today, without any interference from deities or aliens.
+I reckon there are three possibilities: humans were created by a deity; humans were slowly evolving from earlier life forms, then beings from outer space arrived and injected their DNA in an earlier incarnation of what would eventually become modern humans; humans evolved slowly over millions of years from earlier life forms into the organisms we see today, without any interference from cosmic deities or aliens from outer space.

-If we owe our existence to the latter process, a highly probable yet strangely enough highly controversial possibility, we can make a reasonable conclusion: It means “purpose of existence”, like identity, is something we came up with ourselves to help us get through the proverbial day.
-In other words, it is not really real.
+If we owe our existence to the latter process – a highly probable yet strangely enough highly controversial possibility, we can make a reasonable conclusion.
+It would mean “purpose of existence”, like identity, is something we came up with to help us get through the proverbial day.
+In other words, it isn’t really real.

 * * *

-There is a good chance that both identity and belief, or presumption, that our existence serves a purpose are things we invent ourselves.
-It is also true that some of us view these things as if they are holy truth that we cannot really do much about.
+There is a good chance that both identity and belief that our existence serves a purpose are things we invented ourselves.
+It is also true that some of us view these things as if they are holy truth that cannot be altered to any significant extent.

 Is it good to think your existence serves a purpose?

 The belief that your existence serves a purpose is, like identity, not inherently good or bad.
 Both can help you get through the day in one piece and in reasonably good shape, and not end up in prison or a mental institution.
-Both can also make your way to the prison or a mental institution remarkably short and straight.
-And both can enable you to live in relative peace with the majority of the community, or it can set you on a warpath with other members of the community or with the majority members of other communities.
+Both can also make your path to the prison or mental institution remarkably short and straight.
+And both can enable you to live in relative peace with most members of the community, or it can set you on a warpath with them or with members of other communities.